BenjSta/ambisonics_param_coding_AES_2023/generate_stimuli/source_audio/attribution.md

 Files in "./musdb_bks_bulldozer" are modified (use only channel 0 (0-based) and cut (second 244..246.5)) from the song "BKS - Bulldozer"

-Z. Rafii, A. Liutkus, F.-R. St ̈oter, S. I. Mimilakis, and R. Bittner, “MUSDB18-HQ - an uncompressed version of musdb18,” Dec.
+Z. Rafii, A. Liutkus, F.-R. Stöter, S. I. Mimilakis, and R. Bittner, “MUSDB18-HQ - an uncompressed version of musdb18,” Dec.
 2019.
 [Online].
 Available: https://doi.org/10.5281/zenodo.3338373